DRSY/EasyKV/README.md

 EasyKV
 </h1>

-EasyKV is a Pytorch implementation of various eviction policies for ***key-value cache constrained*** generative language model inference.
+EasyKV is a Pytorch package dedicated for ***key-value cache constrained*** generative language model inference.
 <p align="center">
   <a href="#update">Update</a> •
   <a href="#features">Features</a> •